 Action begets action.
 And more specifically inspired action in your inner world through creative visualization or other manifesting techniques begets inspired action in the outer physical world.

-By Tania Kotsos — Published on 9 DEC 2020
+Written by Tania Kotsos — Published on 9 DEC 2020